remvst/common/README.md

 The apps folder will store your application-specific code.
 Each application will need a strict folder hierarchy.

-For instance, if you wish to create a new application called MyWebsite, you could start with this filder hierarchy:
+For instance, if you wish to create a new application called MyWebsite, you could start with this folder hierarchy:

 * apps/
 	* MyWebsite/